Olivia Jade May Have Agreed To Bribery Scheme Thinking They Wouldn’t Get Caught

 “Olivia is still distraught and embarrassed.
 She hasn’t been home much.
 She is very angry with her parents.”

-Neither Olivia Jade nor her sister, Isabella Rose Giannulli have spoken publicly about what they knew and when about applying to USC, but court documents say that both women were photographed in crew boats, despite the fact that neither are rowers or on crew teams.
+Neither Olivia Jade nor her sister, Isabella Rose Giannulli, have spoken publicly about what they knew and when about applying to USC, but court documents say that both women were photographed in crew boats, despite the fact that neither are rowers or on crew teams.

-But while neither of the Giannulli daughters has been charged along with their parents and 33 others, one college student, Isabelle Henriquez, is being charged along with parents, coaches, and those who organized the college con, says The Inquisitr.
+But while neither of the Giannulli daughters has been charged along with their parents and 33 others, one college student, Isabelle Henriquez, is being charged along with parents, coaches, and those who organized the college con, as reported by The Inquisitr.

 Henriquez is a junior at Georgetown University who, along with her parents, were captured in phone conversations discussing the ways they would cheat to get Henriquez, a resident of California, into Georgetown.